Maurice Parry

-Maurice Parry (7 November 1877 – 24 March 1935) was a Welsh international footballer who played for Liverpool in the early 20th century, helping them to two Football League Championships.
+Maurice Parry (7 November 1877 – 24 March 1935) was a Welsh international footballer who played for Liverpool in the early 20th century, helping them to two Football League First Division titles.

 Playing career

-Born in Trefonen, Oswestry, Parry played for Newtown, Long Eaton Rangers, Leicester Fosse (who became Leicester City in 1919), Loughborough and the short-lived Brighton United before being signed by Liverpool manager Tom Watson in March 1900 making his debut in a Football League Division One match on 13 October the same year, a game which the Reds won 2-1 against Bolton at Anfield, he had to wait until the April fool's day 1904 before he scored his first goal, it came in the Merseyside derby against Everton a game that saw the Reds slump to a 5-2 defeat.
-The right-half never really established himself as a 'first choice' player during his 9-year Liverpool career but he still managed 222 appearances for the Reds helping them to 2 Football League First Division Championships, unfortunately not playing enough times to earn a medal for the 1901 title win.
+Born in Trefonen, Shropshire, Parry played for Newtown, Long Eaton Rangers, Leicester Fosse, Loughborough and the short-lived Brighton United before being signed by Liverpool manager Tom Watson in March 1900 making his debut in a First Division match on 13 October the same year, a game which the Reds won 2-1 against Bolton Wanderers at Anfield.
+He had to wait until 1 April 1904 before he scored his first goal, it came in the derby against Everton, a game that saw the Reds slump to a 5-2 defeat.
+Parry never really established himself as a "first choice" player during his nine-year Liverpool career but he still managed 222 appearances for the Reds, helping them to two First Division titles, but not playing enough times to earn a medal for the 1901 title win.
 After leaving the club in May 1909, Parry along with the then Liverpool captain Alex Raisbeck joined Scottish side Partick.
 He would join Wrexham in 1910 before emigrating to South Africa in 1911.

-Parry played for Wales on 14 occasions making his debut against Ireland on 23 March 1901 in a British Championship match.
+Parry played for Wales on 14 occasions, making his debut against Ireland on 23 March 1901 in a British Championship match.